alphagov/publishing-api/doc/api.md

  [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_get_entries_request_given_a_content_item_exists_in_multiple_locales_with_content_id:_bed722e6-db68-43e5-9079-063f623335a7)

+**This endpoint will only return content for which the value of `publishing_app` matches the name of the application making the request, unless that app's API key has `view_all` permissions.**

 Retrieves a paginated list of content items for the provided query string parameters.
 If content items exists in both a published and a draft state, the draft is returned.